gwr3n/skp/README.md

-# Stochastic Knapsack (SKP) – Code-to-Paper Reproducibility Guide
+# Stochastic Knapsack Problem (SKP) – Code-to-Paper Reproducibility Guide

 This repository contains Java and Python code to reproduce the computational elements described in the work: